 Bet your mother-in-law didn’t think you would be using your Instant Pot to decarboxylate your weed.
 If you have been cooking edibles for a while, you know that something happens whenever you decarboxylate your cannabis.
 Your lightly toasted weed can make your whole kitchen (or house) smell like a café in Amsterdam.

-You have your medical card.
-Or you live in a state where cannabis is legalized for adult-use or recreational.
-But that doesn’t mean that you want to advertise that you have weed at home.
-The smell of marijuana wafting out your windows could invite some nosey questions.
-Or other problems.
+Whether you have your medical card or live in a state where cannabis is legalized for adult or recreational use, you don’t need to advertise that you have weed at home.
+The smell of marijuana wafting out your windows could invite some nosey questions or other problems.

 Cooking with cannabis can be a lot of fun.
-A lot of natural fruits, vegetables, and herbs are rich in terpenes.
-When combined in a great recipe with cannabis-infused butter, or oils, it can multiply the psychoactive effects.
+Many natural fruits, vegetables, and herbs are rich in terpenes.
+When combined with cannabis-infused butter or oils, they can intensify the psychoactive effects and enhance your experience.

-Did you know that you can avoid the aromatic problem of decarboxylating weed by using your Instant Pot?
+Did you know that using an Instant Pot can help you avoid the aromatic problem of decarboxylating weed?
 It is easy too.
 All you need is your cannabis, a glass mason jar (with a sealable metal lid), and your Instant Pot.

 Coconut oil is a superfood for a variety of reasons.
-There are many evidence-based studies that support the use of coconut oil for cooking because of the wellness benefits.
+Many evidence-based studies support the use of coconut oil for cooking because of its wellness benefits.
 Coconut oil has something that people who follow the keto diet love; MCT.
-Medium-chain triglycerides (MCT) are easier to digest and are absorbed into the bloodstream quickly.
-They are a fast and healthy energy boost (which can also reduce cravings for carbohydrate energy sources).
+Medium-chain triglycerides (MCT) are easier to digest and quickly absorbed into the bloodstream.
+They also provide a quick and healthy energy boost (which can also reduce cravings for carbohydrate energy sources).

 Some of the other benefits of coconut oil (thanks to natural MCTs) include: